 The Scholarship of Teaching and Learning Award is given to a maximum of two recipients per year.
 Award winners receive a $500 prize and a plaque.

-All Virginia Tech instructional and research faculty members (full-time and part-time) and graduate students are eligible for the Scholarship of Teaching and Learning Award.
-Individuals, groups, and teams are welcome to apply.
+Virginia Tech faculty members (full-time and part-time) and graduate students for which teaching is a primary responsibility are eligible for the Scholarship of Teaching and Learning Award.
+Individuals or groups are welcome to apply.

 All nominations must include the following materials, in a single PDF file: